abalkin/kcc/README.md

 ## section 0: installation and basics

+As of May 2019, k7 is distributed via Anaconda in form of binary builds for Linux and macOS.
-As of May 2019, go to https://anaconda.org/ and follow the instructions.
-Shell shell integration option is recommended.
-Once you install anaconda, install shaktidb:
+Go to https://anaconda.org/ and follow the instructions.
+Anaconda shell integration option is recommended.
+Once you install Anaconda, install shaktidb:

 `$ conda install -c shaktidb shakti`

-New builds are published several times a week, make sure to use latest version:
+New builds are usually published several times a week, make sure to always use a latest
+version:

 `$ conda update -c shaktidb shakti`

-start k session:
+To start k session:

 `$ k`

-At any time during session, you can:
+At any time during k session, you can:

 `\h` quick reference
 `\l` changelog